 FAQ

-FAQ about the freeway closure
+FAQ about the highway closure

 Here you will find answers to the most important questions about the closure of the A45.